 - Line up (you can use painter’s tape to designate).

 - A neutral party says go (or select one participant) and you’re off to the balloon races.

 - If playing indoors, you may want to specify type of movement.
 Instead of running, tip toe, baby step, hop on one leg, etc. Again, get creative 😉

-Another fun idea is to have a team balloon race (if you have enough participants).
+Another fun way to enjoy this type of indoor game is to have a team balloon race (if you have enough participants).
 Each team lines up and has one balloon (or use multiple balloons for more of a challenge).
 Teammates pass the balloon(s) up and down the line a specific number of times.